IBM-Cloud/terraform-provider-ibm/website/docs/r/compute_bare_metal.html.markdown

     * `array_size` - (Optional, integer) The target RAID disk size, specific in gigabytes.
     * `partition_template_id` - (Optional, string) The partition template ID for the OS disk.
 Templates are different based on the target OS.
 To get the partition template ID, first find the OS ID in the [Softlayer API](https://api.softlayer.com/rest/v3/SoftLayer_Hardware_Component_Partition_OperatingSystem/getAllObjects).
 Then replace <OS_ID> with your OS ID in the following URL: `https://api.softlayer.com/rest/v3/SoftLayer_Hardware_Component_Partition_OperatingSystem/<OS_ID>/getPartitionTemplates`.
 Select you template ID in resulting available parition template IDs.
 * `redundant_power_supply` - (Optional, boolean) When the value is `true`, an additional power supply is provided.
 * `tcp_monitoring` - (Optional) When the value is `false`, a ping monitoring service is provided.
-When the value is `true`, a ping monitoring service and a tcp monitoring service are provided.
+When the value is `true`, a ping monitoring service and a TCP monitoring service are provided.

 ### Arguments for quote-based bare metal servers